 Clarification that being absent, as well as missing, from education can be a warning sign of a range of safeguarding concerns, including sexual abuse, sexual exploitation or child criminal exploitation.

 The 2023 guidance confirms that children who are absent from education for prolonged periods and/or on repeat occasions, may act as a warning sign to a range of safeguarding issues including neglect, sexual and child criminal exploitation.

 It is important that the response to persistently absent pupils helps prevent them becoming a child missing education in the future.
 This includes when problems are first emerging but also where children are already known to local authority children’s social care and need a social worker.
 Being absent from education may increase known safeguarding risks within the family or in the community (set out in changes at paragraph 175).

 Part Three: Safer Recruitment

-If you need any safeguarding advice, policy reviews or have training needs in relation to any of the aspects discussed above, get in touch with Partner Eve Piffaretti.
+If you need any safeguarding advice, policy reviews or have training needs in relation to any of the aspects discussed above, please get in touch with Eve Piffaretti or Trish D’Souza.

 Enjoy That?
 You Might Like These: